sky-uk/gdp-hydra-terraform/README.md

 You must supply values for all of these variables.
 You can choose to use any of the other optional variables as required by your deployment.

-To see an view an example usage see the [main.tf and vars.example.tfvars here](./example/).
+To see an example of using the module to create clusters and then deploying items into the clusters see the [example here](./example/).

 ## Authenticating